 Before Baby - Week 2

 How do you know if infertility is an issue for you, and what should you do if you suspect it is?
-If you’re thinking about parenthood in 2021, let us answer some of your pressing questions.
+If you’re thinking about parenthood, let us answer some of your pressing questions.

 To help us understand infertility, check out the answers to some of these common questions.